skrey/yellow-extensions/features/core/README.md

 You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version.
 You can open the [log file](https://extensions.datenstrom.se/help/api#troubleshooting) to show system diagnostics.
 You can also add a `[yellow]` shortcut to a page.
 See examples below.

-## How to hide a page
+## How to hide a page from the navigation

 All `content` folders are available on your website.
 Set `Status` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
-You can chose between different states, to make a page unavailable and control who can see it.
+You can chose between different status values, to make a page invisible and control who can access it.
 See settings below.

 ## How to redirect to another page

 Set `Redirect` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
 The page will redirect to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.
+See examples below.

 ## Settings